Framization and Deframization: Framization

-The proof will follow the same procedure used for Theorem \ref{theoremJdn}.
-So, we first introduce the abacus version $\mathring Br_{d,n}$ of $Br_{d,n}$.

-As for the Jones monoid, an element of the monoid $Br_n$ can be represented by a diagram with $n$ arcs with endpoints on two horizontal lines, the only difference being that here the lines can cross each other.
+As in the case of the Jones monoid, we will introduce below, in Definition \ref{DefAbacusBrauer}, the abacus version $\mathring Br_{d,n}$ of $Br_{d,n}$.
+To do this, we first observe that the elements of $Br_n$ can be represented by a diagram with $n$ arcs with endpoints on two horizontal lines, the only difference being that here the lines can cross each other.
+It is known that this monoid admits the presentation displayed in Subsection \ref{subsectionJB}.
+We recall that in \cite[Lemma 28]{AiArJuJPAA2023}, the monoid $ Br_n$ has been provided with a normal form for its elements, namely